• Norwood Forum

 What about nuisance or environmental issues?

-Here in Norwood we are policed by the Metropolitan Police Service (MPS) under the Lambeth MPS, Central South Command who have a Twitter account you can follow and DM (direct message) 101 crime to: @LambethMPS
+Here in Norwood we are policed by the Metropolitan Police Service (MPS) under the Lambeth MPS, Central South Command.
+They have a Twitter account but do not report crime here: @LambethMPS

-Norwood Forum represents three Wards: Knights Hill, Gipsy Hill and Thurlow Park.
-The webpage for each of these three Safer Neighbourhoods Teams (links below) has crime statistics, local activity, location of your nearest Police Station, and who is on your Safer Neighbourhoods Team (including ways to meet them such as their ‘Cuppa with a Copper’ events).
+Norwood Forum operates across West Norwood, Gipsy Hill and Tulse Hill.
+There are four wards that cover this area: Knight's Hill, Gipsy Hill, St. Martin's and West Dulwich.
+The webpage for each of the four Safer Neighbourhoods Teams (links below) has crime statistics, local activity, location of your nearest Police Station, who is on your Safer Neighbourhoods Team and ways to meet them such as their ‘Have a Say Day’ events).

 Gipsy Hill